 The insights you'll uncover from analyzing data and speaking with users will inform every decision you make, from how people use your interface to what types of content you’ll highlight within that interface.

 2. Define how people use your interface

 Before you design your interface, you need to define how people will use it.
 With the increasing prevalence of touch-based devices, it’s a more pivotal concern than you might think.
 Just look at

 Tinder: the app’s user experience is literally defined by the ease and impulsivity of a simple swipe.

-People use websites and apps in two ways: directly (by interacting with an element of the product) and indirectly (by interacting with an element external to the product).
+People use websites and apps in two ways: directly (by interacting with the interface elements of the product) and indirectly (by interacting with ui elements external to the product).

 Who your users are and what devices they use should deeply inform your decisions here.
 If you’re designing for seniors or others with limited manual dexterity, you wouldn’t want to lean on swiping.
 If you’re designing for writers or coders, who primarily interact with apps via the keyboard, you’ll want to support all the common keyboard shortcuts to minimize time working with the mouse.

 3. Set expectations

 Many interactions with a site or app have consequences: clicking a button can mean spending money, erasing a website, or making a disparaging comment about grandma’s birthday cake.
 And any time there are consequences, there’s also anxiety.